29 points on why reality TV is like the air we breathe

 12. For instance, eating a favourite meal every day for a while can alter the worth of how much that meal is liked.

-13. Or the meals we ate during childhood may not longer be as desirable to the evolved palates of our our old age.
+13. Or the meals we ate during childhood may no longer be as desirable to the evolved palates of our old age.

 14. Or a meal we didn't like at the time of having it may be liked later as we distort our perception when recalled.